boolean-uk/developer-environment-setup/macOS-setup-instructions.md

 If everything is correctly setup, you should see the following message:

 `Hi YOUR_GITHUB_USERNAME!
 You've successfully authenticated, but GitHub does not provide shell access.`

+## 7. Change macOS Settings

+Some macOS settings will make it hard to develop.

+Open `System Preferences` (by clicking the apple logo at the top of your screen, for example, and finding the preferences).

+In `System Preferences`, navigate to `Keyboard` and then choose the `Text` tab.
+You want to:

+- Disable "Correct spelling automatically"
+- Disable "Capitalize words automatically"
+- Disable "Add period with double-space"
+- Disable "Use smart quotes and dashes"

+In `System Preferences`, navigate to `Security & Privacy` and then to the `General` tab.
+Make sure you allow downloads from "App Store and identified developers"

+You may wish to have a [look at this guide](https://www.taniarascia.com/setting-up-a-brand-new-mac-for-development/), towards the end there are some other recommended settings and options that you can implement.